Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 ### Is buying weed from parks safe?

 **No.** The weed you buy from random dealers is not safe.
 Most of the time, you will get contaminated weed.
 Dealers and park usually sell low quality weed that is contaminated with chemicals.[^4] These chemicals irritate your throat and leave a bad taste in your mouth.
 You will often get [Brix](https://www.youtube.com/watch?v=nUg6xa3oysg) and grit weed in Berlin's parks.
+It might improve after legalisation.

 **[How to know if your weed is contaminated](https://www.cannaconnection.com/blog/12393-how-to-see-weed-is-contaminated)** - Cannaconnection.com